Counting in Jèrriais

 Jèrriais, also known as Jersey French or Jersey Norman French, is a Norman dialect spoken on Jersey, the British Crown Dependency island off the coast of Normandy (France), where it has the status of regional language.
 This is an Oïl language belonging to the indo-european language family, and more specifically to the gallo-romance one.
 Jèrriais counts about 2,600 speakers.

-Due to lack of data, we can only count accurately up to 1,000 in Jèrriais.
-Please contact us if you can help us counting up from that limit.
+Due to lack of data, this program can only count accurately up to 1,000 in Jèrriais.
+Please contact me if you can help me counting up from that limit.

 Jèrriais numbering rules

 - Digits and numbers from one to sixteen are specific words, namely ieune (un in masculine, as Jèrriais counts in the feminine form) , deux , trais , quat’ (or quatre) , chîn (or chînq) , six , sept , huit , neuf , dgix , onze , douze , treize , quatorze , tchînze , and seize .
 Seventeen to nineteen are regular numbers, i.e. named after a form of the word for ten (dgix becomes dgiêx), followed by a hyphen and the unit: dgiêx-sept [10+7], dgiêx-huit [10+8], dgiêx-neuf [10+9].

 - The tens are specific words too: dgix , vîngt , trente , quarante , chînquante , souaixante , septante , quatre-vîngts (or huiptante) , and nonante .
 Eighty has two different forms: one based on the decimal system (huiptante), and the other (quatre-vîngts, or 4*20) on a vigesimal system which seems to be an inheritance from Celtic languages.